thrashr888/terraform-mcp-server/README.md

 | `migrate-provider-version` | Assists with provider version upgrades and breaking changes | `providerName`, `currentVersion`, `targetVersion`, `terraformCode` (optional) |
 | `analyze-workspace-runs` | Analyzes recent run failures and provides troubleshooting guidance for Terraform Cloud workspaces | `workspaceId`, `runsToAnalyze` (optional, default: 5) |

+### Known Issues with Prompts

+**Note**: There is a known issue with the `getPrompt` functionality that can cause server crashes.
+The server properly registers prompts and can list them, but direct requests using the `getPrompt` method may cause connectivity issues.
+This is being investigated and may be related to SDK compatibility or implementation details.
+Until resolved, use `listPrompts` to see available prompts but avoid direct `getPrompt` calls.

 ## Running the Server

 The server runs using stdio transport for MCP communication: